 The Atlantic Council celebrated its first all-female honoree slate, inspired by the past year of remarkable accomplishments by women around the world.

 Atlantic Council announces new members to the Adrienne Arsht Latin America Center’s Advisory Council

 Top leaders from the Western Hemisphere committed to advancing the mission of the Adrienne Arsht Latin America Center join the Atlantic Council

 Adrienne Arsht is a business leader and impact philanthropist.
-She has taken a leading role promoting artistic, business and civic growth in the three cities she calls home: Washington, D.C., Miami and New York.
-Her $30 million contribution to Miami’s Performing Arts Center in 2008 secured its financial footing.
-In her honor, the Center was renamed the Adrienne Arsht Center for the Performing Arts of Miami-Dade County.
-In 2012, her contribution of $10 million to Lincoln Center was recognized with the dedication of the Adrienne Arsht Stage in Alice Tully Hall.
+She has taken a leading role promoting artistic, business, and civic growth.
+Her thirty-million-dollar contribution to Miami’s Performing Arts Center in 2008 secured its financial footing.
+In her honor, the center was renamed the Adrienne Arsht Center for the Performing Arts of Miami-Dade County.
+In 2012, her contribution of ten million dollars to the Lincoln Center was recognized with the dedication of the Adrienne Arsht Stage in Alice Tully Hall.